NAR's Board of Directors adopted the revisions effective July 1, 2018.

 6. If a broker participates in more than one MLS, must all affiliated licensees in the participating offices subscribe and pay for each service?

 No. Pursuant to the new policy, licensees affiliated with a participant will have a choice to belong to one or more of the services where their principal broker receives multiple listing service.
 At a minimum, each licensee will need to subscribe to at least one multiple listing service where their principal broker participates.
 Licensees are only authorized to receive and use data from services where they subscribe; unauthorized access/use of MLS data where a licensee does not subscribe will lead to sanctions against their principal broker and termination of any MLS subscription waiver.
-Agents can be required by the MLS to certify non-use of the MLS data and to provide proof that they subscribe to a different MLS.

 7. Can an MLS provide a local waiver option of MLS dues, fees and changes that creates even greater flexibility than the one established by the revisions to MLS Policy Statement 7.43?